 Last year, Amazon launched its freight brokerage services in its move to gain market share.
-Instead of pulling their own loads from their warehouses to fulfillment centers, Amazon would use their trailers and wide pool of independent truck drivers to ship load for third parties.
-What looks like an Amazon load on the highway, may not actually be an Amazon load at all.
+Instead of pulling their own loads from their warehouses to fulfillment centers, Amazon would use their trailers and wide pool of independent truck drivers to ship loads for third parties.
+So what looks like an Amazon load on the highway, may not actually be an Amazon load at all.

 My one and only experience with their 3rd party freight brokerage service has been sadly disappointing (I’ve pulled over 25 Amazon loads).
 Yesterday I had contacted both Amazon and the receiver to get more information about the load.
 I wanted to know what the commodity was and the weight of the load.
 Neither were able to help me.
 Why – it was a 3rd party load.